Benny Mardones: Into the Night

 "Into the Night" charted a second time in 1989 when Phoenix, Arizona radio station KZZP ran a segment titled "Where Are They Now?", and Scott Shannon, then-program director for Pirate Radio in Los Angeles, added "Into the Night" to its playlist.
-Other stations across the country followed suit and "Into the Night" was a hit once more, peaking at #20 on the Billboard Hot 100.
-Curb Records signed Mardones and he recorded "Into the Night '89", The track appeared on his self-titled release that year.
+Other stations across the country then followed suit.
+Curb Records signed Mardones and he re-recorded the song as "Into the Night '89"; it became a hit once more, peaking at No. 20 on the Billboard Hot 100.
+The track appeared on his self-titled release that year.

 Personal life and death

 On October 4, 2011, Mardones married his third wife, Jane Braemer, who was originally from Denmark.
 Together, they resided in Menifee, California.
 Mardones had a son, Michael (born 1985), from a previous marriage.

 Mardones was diagnosed with Parkinson's disease in 2000, but continued to tour and perform until the mid-2010s.
 In July 2018, he underwent deep brain stimulation to reduce his motor symptoms, but complications from multiple surgeries resulted in coordination issues that led to repeated falls and hip injuries.
 He died at age 73 from complications of the disease on June 29, 2020.